 Writer, editor and collaborator D Ferrara's work has appeared in numerous magazines and journals.
 Recently, she co-edited and contributed to Jewels of San Fedele, an anthology.
 Her script, "Arvin Lindemeyer Takes Canarsie," won Outstanding Screenplay in the Oil Valley Film Festival.
 Her play, "Favor," won NJ ACT's Outstanding Production of an Original Play.

-Jazz Jaeschke is an Austin, Texas, poet memoirist.
+Jazz Jaeschke is an Austin, Texas, poet and memoirist.
 A former member of the SCN Board of Directors, Jazz has led an SCN Internet Chapter poetry circle since 2003.
-She frequents Austin area poetry festivals, with work appearing in festival anthologies and Story Circle publications.
+Her work appears in festival anthologies and Story Circle publications.
 In 2002, Jazz published Significance, a memoir (mostly poems) spanning growing up and 33 career years with a high-tech company.
 Jazz is drawn to accessible poetry with a twist of mystery and relevance to living mindfully.
 Photography, SoulCollage®, labyrinths, nature, and travel arouse her muse.
-She pairs resulting poems and images on her blog.
+She pairs resulting poems with her photography on her blog.

 Mary Potter Kenyon graduated from the University of Northern Iowa with a BA in Psychology and is a certified grief counselor.
 In May she will begin working as a program director for a spirituality center.
 Mary is widely published in newspapers, magazines, and anthologies.
 She is the author of six books, including the award-winning Refined By Fire: A Journey of Grief and Grace, and Expressive Writing for Healing journal.
 She is currently under contract for a book on creativity to be released in 2019.
 Her essay on the connection between creativity and grief was published in the January/February 2013 issue of "Poets & Writer's" magazine.
 Mary is a popular public speaker and writing workshop instructor.
 Learn more on Mary's website.